 1970's Memosail Regatta Valjoux Manual Chronograph

-DIAL: Original dial, with original hands; lume shines.
+DIAL: Colorful Memosail-signed dial, with matching hands; lume shines.

-CASE: Original 48mm (w/o crown) x 46mm unpolished stainless steel case; case has some wear on back, not visible when watch is worn.
-Matching Memosail-signed original caseback.
+CASE: Stainless-steel case measures 48mm (w/o crown) x 46mm; case has some wear on back, not visible when watch is worn.
+Matching Memosail-signed caseback.

-CRYSTAL: Original domed acrylic crystal, several small scratches.
+CRYSTAL: High domed acrylic crystal, several small scratches.

 BAND: Light brown leather strap, with stainless-steel hardware.
 Also included, a dark blue, green, and white NATO strap, which nicely matches the blue throughout the watch.